These are the Best Nintendo Switch Controllers in 2022

 Best Amiibo-compatible Nintendo Switch Controller: Nintendo Switch Pro Controller

-Don’t think it won just by process of elimination, though–Nintendo’s official controller is great in its own right.
+Don’t think it won just by the process of elimination, though.
+Nintendo’s official controller is great in its own right.
 The Pro Controller is sturdy and feels great in your hands, which is a big step up from the thin Joy-Cons.
-They also offer a surprisingly long battery life (it feels much longer than my PS4 controllers, at least), and is easy to charge with a USB-C cable, something that most of the competing console providers don’t offer.
-It would be the best Nintendo Switch controller in general, if not for one thing… its price. $70 is above the average for a controller this console generation, and it’s hard to argue against PowerA’s comparable experience for much less.
+They also offer a surprisingly long battery life (it feels much longer than my PS4 controllers, at least), and it’s easy to charge with a USB-C cable, something most of the competing console providers don’t offer.
+It would be the best Nintendo Switch controller in general, if not for one thing….its price. $70 is above the average for a controller this console generation, and it’s hard to argue against PowerA’s comparable experience for much less.

 But if you are buying Amiibos for more than just decoration, you’ll have to go with the Pro Controller.

 - Sometimes, you just can't argue with the official goods.
 Nintendo's Pro Controller is great for playing in docked mode, with a comfortable design and a long battery life.
 A $70 MSRP makes this for the highest-priced item on our list, but as one of the few controller types that offers Amiibo functionality, this controller is the best.